itsashutoshhans/ashutoshhans.com/content/blog/context-react/index.md

 ```
 A React component that subssribes to context changes.
 All the rules of context mentioned above are applicable (value = value prop on closest provider, uses `defaultValue` if there is no provider...)

+## Context.displayName

+Context object accepts `displayName` as a property.
+React Dev tools uses this string to determine what to display for the context.